 - One FCPS initiative is implementing the SIOP Model (Sheltered Instruction Observation Protocol) of targeted language instruction for ELLs.
 FCPS personnel in charge of ELL will provide professional development to Hood students about SIOP.
 To prepare them to teach in districts challenged by high incidences of ELLs.

 - Conference Attendance: Attending and presenting at professional conferences is an important aspect of professional development.
 NSTEP scholars will attend one professional conference in their STEM field and one conference in education.
-Some NSTEP scholars and faculty will attend the annual Noyce Summit as well.
+Some NSTEP scholars and faculty will also attend the annual Noyce Summit.

 The Hood Noyce STEM Teacher Education Partnership (NSTEP) program is funded by the National Science Foundation’s Robert Noyce Teacher Scholarship Program (DUE 1660640).
 For more information on Hood's NSTEP Program, contact us at email@example.com.